 For more information about setting, go to Adjust eWay-CRM Web Service for Active Directory Signing.

-The part of the web service is the mini-application: eWayTimer, which provides periodic running and executing of specific pre-defined operations.
-These actions are, for example, the periodic sending of tasklists or a function for counting a merged value.
+Part of the web service is a application called eWayTimer, which provides periodic running and execution of specific pre-defined operations.
+These actions are, for example, the periodic sending of task lists or a function for counting a merged value.

 If you want to check whether everything is running correctly and at the pre-defined time, we recommend you activate the log output option.

 This log also helps to diagnose problems.
 Set the path in which the application should save its log.

 In the main web service folder, open the file Timer.config, for example, in Notepad.
 You find the following parameter there:

 Here, fill in, instead of FILE_PATH, the path to the file.
 It should be in the format: “..\Log\eWayTimeLog.txt”.
 It means that the log file with the name "eWayTimeLog.txt" will be created in the Log folder, which is located in the web services folder.